 On a final note, it is fitting that the last of the martyrs to meet his glorious end, Noel Chabanel, who had such an antipathy to the work, and could never really learn the language, and who had to bind himself by vow to stay, was hatcheted by a renegade Huron on December 8th, 1649, the solemnity of the Immaculate Conception – a fitting day to close off their sacrifice.

-Our bishops consecrated Canada to Our Lady Immaculate on this day three years ago, so let us beseech her intercession, along with these holy Jesuits, for this fair Dominion, that their sufferings may bring back the Faith to a people who know not what a treasure they have lost.
+Our bishops consecrated Canada to Our Lady Immaculate on this day four years ago, so let us beseech her intercession, along with these holy Jesuits, for this fair Dominion, that their sufferings may bring back the Faith to a people who know not what a treasure they have lost.

 Holy Canadian Martyrs, orate pro nobis!